 Unfortunately, the task of determining mutual exclusiveness for an arbitrary set of state variables and commands can be shown to be NP-hard.
-The difficulty of the problem is reduced by considering mutual exclusion with respect to a single given variable and its location within the specification group tree.
+I reduce the difficulty of the problem by considering mutual exclusion with respect to a single given variable and its location within the specification group tree.
 The algorithm starts by obtaining a list of all state variables that other commands and states depend upon.
 In practice, this is a small number of variables for most specifications.
 The algorithm iterates through this list, starting with the state that is depended upon by the most other variables and commands.
 Usually the states that are most depended upon represent higher-level modes and the algorithm prefers to create high-level structure earlier in the process.
-Note that we might also have tried to solve the mutual exclusion problem using a brute force algorithm, but I chose not to use this approach because the generation algorithms needs to run on processing- and memory-constrained devices and N (the number of appliance objects in the specification) could easily be one hundred or greater,

 For each state, the algorithm finds its location in the group tree and gets a pointer to the state's parent group.
 Dependencies on the state are collected from each of the parent group's children and are analyzed to find mutual exclusion.
-If mutual exclusion is found, the group
+If mutual exclusion is found, the group tree is re-arranged so that all children in each mutually exclusive set and any children not dependent on the state are each placed in their own group.
+The parent group is then marked as containing mutual exclusion, which will be taken into account when transforming the abstract user interface into a concrete interface.
+Figure 8.5 shows an example of how the tree is transformed to take mutual exclusive situations into account.